 When you have a loved one with special needs, planning for the future can be tricky.
 You want to make sure your loved one is provided for financially without jeopardizing public benefits.
 Emotional considerations can be more complicated.
 And family dynamics can play out in ways no one intended.

 Persons with special needs are often eligible for government support in the way of financial and medical benefits.
 However, without proper and careful planning, an inheritance or life insurance policy payout can kick them out of any such supportive program.
-Worse still, that could happen at your death, meaning you aren’t around to sort out a mess left behind.
+Worse still, that could happen at a parent or other family member's death, meaning you aren’t around to sort out a mess left behind.

-A Special Needs attorney works with families to help prevent that mess from ever developing.
+A special needs attorney works with families to try to help prevent that mess from ever developing.
 With carefully drafted trusts, families can provide for their loved ones with special needs without risking their public benefits.
 A well-drafted trust also helps protect the family relationships by protecting those funds set aside for the special needs beneficiary from wayward decisions (or bankruptcies or divorces) of other family members.
-The special needs attorney also helps families understand the roles of trustees and guardians and how those roles can compliment each other.
+The special needs attorney also helps families understand the roles of trustees and guardians and how those roles can complement each other.
 Having these conversations early can help prevent misunderstandings among family members in the future.